nataliecardot/100-days-of-code/r1-log.md

 **Today's Progress:**
 Learned how to and practiced creating a git repo and reviewing a repo's history using the command line (Git Bash in my case).

+### R1D55

+**Today's Progress:**
+Learned how to and practiced staging changes and adding commits to a repo using the command line (Git Bash in my case).